CBIZ

 REIT Subsidiary Asset Test Changes

-Disguised Sales Rules Not Dependent on Regulations
+Partnership Disguised Sale Rules Not Dependent on Regulations

 Provisions Impacting Portfolio Companies